 Step-by-Step Guide to Understanding the Opposite of Payable

-- Determine if the item is an obligation or an asset:
+Is the […] Does the thing fall under an obligation or an asset:

-- Is it an inflow or outflow? → Opposite of payable is usually inflow, i.e., receivable.
+Is it an inflow or outflow? → Counterpart of payable is normally inflow, i.e. receivable.

 Why Is Knowing the Opposite of Payable Important?